Meal replacement: Effectiveness

 There is some evidence that the meal replacement diet is effective for weight loss of obese individuals.
 Lean body mass is better preserved than with very-low-calorie diets, a related kind of diet but unregulated and potentially with unbalanced and insufficient nutrients formulations.

 Meal replacements can be used to treat diabetes by maintaining weight loss.
 According to the American Diabetes Association (ADA), meal replacement products can be used once or twice a day, in lieu of regular meals, to maintain weight loss for individuals with diabetes.
 However, that weight loss can only be maintained as long as the individual keeps up with the meal replacement plan.

+Meal replacements have been combined with GLP-1 receptor agonists to enhance adherence and efficacy.

 The effects of meal replacements on weight loss for individuals with mental illness, such as schizophrenia, schizoaffective disorder, bipolar disorder, are inconclusive.

 In popular culture

 Meal replacements have been a regular feature of science fiction and fantasy stories.
 Hugo Gernsback's 1911 novella Ralph 124C 41+ describes a system where food is liquefied and delivered to the diner through a flexible tube.
 L. Frank Baum's 1913 book The Patchwork Girl of Oz includes a Square Meal Tablet, "which was no bigger than your little finger-nail but contained, in condensed form, the equal of a bowl of soup, a portion of fried fish, a roast, a salad and a dessert".
 Food pills also appeared in the 1930 musical comedy film Just Imagine.

 Meal replacements also appear in later space travel stories such as Santa Claus Conquers the Martians (1964) and the television series Lost in Space (1965).